-Significant political events can cast uncertainty on global financial and economic markets and depending upon the nature of the event can directly affect the aerospace market.
-New economic policies, immigration policies, trade agreements, and defense strategies implemented by the new US President and administration could materially impact the Corporation's markets.
+Significant political events, such as the conflict between Ukraine and Russia, can cast uncertainty on global financial and economic markets and depending upon the nature of the event can directly affect the aerospace market.
+New economic policies, immigration policies, trade agreements, and defense strategies implemented by the United States could materially impact the Corporation's markets.
 New tax legislation or changes to existing tax laws or other legislative changes could present future challenges to non-U.S. corporations.
-Changes in international trade agreements such as those resulting from Britain exiting the European Union may also adversely affect the Corporation's business.

-To the extent that certain political actions taken in North America, Europe and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement there could be an adverse effect on the Corporation's ability to market its products and services internationally, an increase in costs for goods and services required for the Corporation's operations, a reduced access to skilled labour and a negative impact on the Corporation's business, operations, financial conditions and the market value of its Common Shares.
+To the extent that certain political actions taken in North America, Europe and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement, there could be an adverse effect on the Corporation's ability to market its products and services internationally, or an increase in costs for goods and services required for the Corporation's operations, or reduced access to skilled labour, resulting in a negative impact on the Corporation's business, operations, financial conditions and the market value of its Common Shares.